 Wouldn’t it be nice to find more edible plants like this?
 From Katuk and Moringa, to Malabar Spinach and Yuca, there are many plants will produce life-sustaining nutrition for your family year round.
 Perennial gardening will reduce your work input and maximize your vegetable output.

 If you’re a keen gardener looking for help maintaining your yard, you might want to look into companies like On Target Landscape who offer landscape maintenance in Sandy, Oregon.
 Keeping on top of your lawns and edges can seem like a huge task sometimes, but it is essential if you want to keep your garden looking its best.
+Especially if you want to get those new concrete gravel boards installed to help mark out each vegetable patch.

 Stay tuned and we’ll feature all the perennial vegetables and useful plants we’ve been successful with in the Survival Plant Database.